VanHai2209/IOT/README.md

 # IOT
 This is a major assignment about IOT.
 Project include slide , word, Code for arduino , esp8266 and code App mobile.
-Read file word and slidt to better understand the project.
+Read file word and slide to better understand the project.
 Thanks you !